Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Multilingual translation with pixels

 Is the optimal parameterization determined by the granularity of pixel inputs, the amount of training data, or the multilinguality of the task?
 To see, we reparameterize the models for individual language pairs from \citet{salesky-etal-2021-robust} at both the small and large data sizes (shown in \autoref{app:reparam-indiv}).
-We find that performance would have decreased in both cases, suggesting this is primarily due to the multilinguality of the task, not the amount of data or pixel representations inherently.
+We find that performance would have decreased in both cases, suggesting this is more likely due to the multilingual task, not the amount of data or pixel representations inherently.

-For the larger dataset, we scale models proportionally to the best TED-7 models.
-Exact model configurations for each dataset for both subword and pixel representations are given in \autoref{app:layer-list}.
+For the larger TED-59 dataset (1.2M\textrightarrow 5.1M), we use the same architecture as for TED-7.
+Exact model configurations for each dataset and representation scheme are listed together in \autoref{app:param-list}.